The Brain as a Landscape: Exploring Change Through Metaphor

 We can think of our habitual thinking and behaviours as being like these furrows; when we repeatedly think or do the same things over and over, we are strengthening the neural pathways and it’s like we’re making deep grooves in our minds.

-Our thoughts then naturally follow these pathways, a bit like tram following its tracks, and in doing so they become even more deeply entrenched.
+Our thoughts then naturally follow these pathways, a bit like a tram following its tracks, and in doing so they become even more deeply entrenched.

 It’s no wonder that we can feel as if our thoughts and behaviours are defaulting to just more of the ‘same’.